 - People might also see coins referred to in terms of their grade such as Fine, Very Fine, Extremely Fine and Uncirculated.

 - Decimalisation took place in 1971 and introduced the coinage we know today.
-Prior to this British coinage comprised of various different denominations the most recent used were; the sovereign, crown, half-crown, florin, sixpence, shilling, threepence, penny, half-penny and farthings.
+Prior to this, British coinage comprised various different denominations.
+The most recent used were: the sovereign, crown, half-crown, florin, sixpence, shilling, threepence, penny, half-penny and farthing.
 There are yet more unusual pre-decimal denominations some of which date back hundreds of years.

 For more information visit: